Sumit-Karpe/Bank-Liquidity-Risk-Analytics-System/README.md

 ## Overview

 This project simulates an enterprise-grade liquidity risk monitoring system used by global banking institutions to track treasury liquidity, funding exposure, operational settlement performance, and regulatory liquidity compliance.
+This project was developed by assuming Bank Of America as the client and researching some of its business activites.

 The solution combines: